 But if you think you hedge against danger by filling your portfolio with so-called safe choices such as Treasuries, CDs and cash -- think again.
 These investments have lower yields, meaning there's a bigger chance that inflation can erode their gains and leave you short.

-"The less risk you take on, the more likely you are to fail meeting long-term goals," says John Markese, president of the American Association of Individual Investors.
+"The less risk you take on, the more likely you are to fail meeting long-term goals," says John Markese, former president of the American Association of Individual Investors.

 Trouble is, it's the riskier investments -- whether they be high-yield junk bonds or stocks -- that have the potential to make you the most money.